melonproject-archive/documentation/chapters/risk_engineering.md

 In Melon, it's different.
 We're not doing risk management, rather are we doing *risk engineering* ie. anticipating the risk ahead of time, and handling it in the code of the smart contract.
 Being proactive vs reactive.

 *risk engineering* = the anticipation and identification of different risks ahead of time, and the action of preventing their occurence through code.
-Rules coded into smart contracts that are mean.
-Making sure that something **will not** happen in the context of a Melon fund.
+Rules coded into smart contracts that are meant to make sure that something **will not** happen in the context of a Melon fund.

 **What risks can we identify within the context of a Melon fund?**